env3d/jwt-lessons/README.md

 # JWT Lessons
-All of these scripts are created as CGI to be deployed on the apache webserver 2.4.x on AWS Linux 2.
+All of these scripts are created as CGI to be deployed on the apache webserver 2.4.x on Ubuntu 22.04

-For these to work properly, you'll need to add the following line to your vhost configuration:
+For these to work properly on your own server, you'll need to add the following line to your vhost configuration:

 ```
 # Pass Authorization header to CGI scripts
 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
 ```

+If you are taking my class, you can also clone this repo on learn.operatoroverload server under your own public_html directory.

 # Password Authentication